KruglovDK/KruglovDK/README.md

 - 🎓 Student at Moscow Aviation Institute
 - 📍 Based in Russia
 - 💻 Passionate about software development and backend engineering
-- 🚀 Currently exploring new technologies related to Go in backend, QA engineer in the past
+- 🚀 Currently exploring new technologies related to Go/Python in backend, QA engineer in the past

 ## 🛠️ Tech Stack